Hard times

 Crystal business with slight increase in sales in 2024

 In spring, the Group's management had still reported positive news.
 Sales in the 2024 financial year rose from EUR 1.8 billion to EUR 1.9 billion compared to the previous year.
-The management was particularly pleased with the development in Austria and America, where "record sales were achieved", it said.
+The management was particularly satisfied with the development in Austria and America, where "record sales were achieved", it said.
 The year 2025 will be challenging, it had already been said at the time.
 2026 is unlikely to be any better.

 This article has been automatically translated,